Home » Curly Hair Tarantula, Behavior, Care, Diet, Enclosure, Facts

 What Is Molting?

-Molting is a process of shedding old skeleton and transform into a bigger tarantula.
+Molting of a tarantula is a process of shedding the old skeleton and transforming into a bigger tarantula.
 During this process of molting, your tarantula becomes very fragile and needs some more support from your side.
-The tarantula loves to confide itself in a Do not Disturb zone.
-Moreover it becomes lethargic, rejects food and shows minimal activity.
+The tarantula loves to confide itself in a Do Not Disturb zone.
+Moreover, it becomes lethargic, rejects food, and shows minimal activity.

 You should not serve food for at least a week to your tarantula and let it harden its carapace.

-As the spider ages, its rate of molting decreases exponentially; for adult females, this can happen as infrequently as once a year, and for mature males, it may not happen at all.
-The tarantula with curly hair is beginning its molting process if you see it lying on its back with its legs raised.
+As the tarantula ages, its rate of molting decreases exponentially.
+This can occur as seldom as once a year for an adult female.
+But it may not happen at all for an adult male.
+When your curly-haired tarantula is resting on its back with its legs up, it is molting.

 Interesting Facts About Curly Hair Tarantula

-1. Unreceptive females are aggressive to approaching males and may try to kill and eat them
+1. Unreceptive females are aggressive toward approaching males and may try to kill and eat them

 2. These are opportunistic ambushers and wait quietly in their burrows for their prey.
 They can sense the approaching prey from the vibrations produced by it.

-4. These tarantulas love to redecorate their enclosure by shifting dirt clumps and small decors kept inside.
+4. These tarantulas love to redecorate their enclosure by shifting dirt clumps and small decorations kept inside.

 5. This tarantula has around 850 hairs on its abdomen.